brightwavepartners/terraform-azure/docs/function_app/README.md

     - `allowed_ips` - [list(string): Optional] A list of IP addresses that will be allowed access to the storage account if the account is integrated into a virtual network.
     - `enabled` - [bool: Required] Whether or not the storage account should be integrated into the same virtual network that the Function App is integrated into.

-`subnet_id` - [string: Optional] The identifier of the subnet that Function App will be associated to.
-Only applies of the `vnet_integration` variable is configured to integrate the Function App into a virtual network.

 `tags` - [map(string): Optional] A list of key-value pairs used to add descriptive identifiers to the Function App used to help organize the resource.
 Defaults to no tags.

 `tenant` - [string: Required] The name of the entity for which the Function App is being provisioned.
 This is not necessarily the Azure tenant, but rather just a unique identifier to distiguish ownership of the Function App when multiple owner's may exist under a single Azure tenant (e.g. client multi-tenant support of Azure resources under a single business Azure tenant).